mindy-tran/Deep-Neural-Network-PyTorch/README.md

 pip install matplotlib (Or, for Anaconda conda install matplotlib)

 2. Install Pytorch.
-We think the following commands will do: pip install torch torchvision torchaudio
+The following commands will do: pip install torch torchvision torchaudio
 OR
 conda install pytorch torchvision torchaudio cpuonly -c pytorch